ShabdKumar/MaterialUI-Radio/README.md

 ## Material Design

-**Material Design** is a design standard for ceating and designing websites and apps.
+**Material Design** is a design standard for creating and designing websites and apps.
 Material design was introduced to bring order and unity to web design.

-Material design concept was inspired by paper and ink in the physical world.As paer exists in three dimensions having shadows, folds and can be cut and resized - same goes for material design.
-It removed flat UI's with three dimensions designs.
+Material design concept was inspired by paper and ink in the physical world.As paper exists in three dimensions having shadows, folds and can be cut and resized - same goes for material design.
+It removed the flat UI's with three dimensions designs.

 **Examples of Material Design:**